LOX platform technology: LOX / LOXL2 inhibitors for multiple indications

 There is significant interest among leading clinicians and pharmaceutical companies in the inhibition of LOX and LOXL2 to reduce fibrosis in a number of different diseases.
 Pharmaxis’ amine oxidase platform enables the synthesis of inhibitors with different pharmacological and pharmacokinetic profiles.
 The Company has developed first-in-class, mechanism-based small molecules that inhibits Lysyl Oxidase (LOX) and Lysyl Oxidase Like 2 (LOXL-2) for the treatment of fibrotic diseases and some cancers, including:

-- Selective LOXL2 inhibitor: NASH, liver, IPF and kidney fibrosis (being developed in collaboration with Synairgen)
+- Selective LOXL2 inhibitor: NASH, liver, IPF, heart and kidney fibrosis (developed in collaboration with Synairgen)